mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 - Adverbs, you will remember from your own version of Business English, are words that modify verbs, adjectives, or other adverbs.
 - Reading at meal is considered rude in polite society, but if you expect to succeed as a writer, rudeness should be the second-to-least of your concerns.
 The least of all should be polite society and what it expects.
 If you uintend to write as truthfully as you can, your days as a member of polite society are numbered, anyway.
 - It was bad, but what in high school is not?
 At the time we're stuck in it, like hostages locked in a Turkish bath, high school seems like the most serious business in the world to just about all of us.
 It's not until the second or third class reunion that we start realizing how absurd the whole thing was.
-- Once you know what the story is and get it right—as right as you can, anyway—it belongs to anyone who wants to read it.
+- Once you know what the story is and get it right-as right as you can, anyway-it belongs to anyone who wants to read it.
 - Your job during or just after the first draft is to decide what something or something yours is about.
-Your job in the second draft— one of them, anyway—is to make that something even more clear.
+Your job in the second draft- one of them, anyway-is to make that something even more clear.
 This may necessitate some big changes and revisions.
 The benefits to you and your reader will be clearer focus and a more unified story.
 It hardly ever fails.
 - It’s always easier to kill someone else’s darlings than it is to kill your own.
 - The truth is that most writers are needy.
 Especially between the first draft and the second, when the study door swings open and the light of the world shines in.
 - Description begins with visualization of what it is you want the reader to experience.
 It ends with you translating what you see in your mind into words on the page.